Drifterdnl/drifterdnl.github.io/resume.md

 ## Profiel

-Passionate developer that always feels the responsibility to deliver the best possible work within factors such as requirements, time, budget and re-usable code.
-I am a true perfectionist that is realistic by basing my decisions on these multiple factors.
-I like to see every project as an opportunity to improve both my own and the organization's knowledge.
-I am known for undeniable focus and clear communication.
+When I am working on projects I take factors into account such as budget, requirements and time.
+Re-usable code is high on my priority list within those boundaries.
+I feel responsible to deliver the best possible product a client can have.
+I am not scared of direct contact with the client by phone, email or a meeting.
+Every project is an opportunity for me to improve my knowledge and that of the organization.
+I am known for my undeniable focus and loyalty towards the organisation.

-As a developer I do not code without *git*.
+As a developer I do not code without **git**.
 My favorite development environment is on MacOS with VS Code and iTerm2.
-I prefer FireFox as my favorite browser and I enjoy tools such as BrowserStack and Litmus.
-I'm a big fan of Bootstrap 5 and Webpack.
+My preferred browser is FireFox and I enjoy tools such as BrowserStack and Litmus.
+I’m a big fan of Bootstrap 5 and Webpack.

-I have the knowledge to plan, deliver and maintain an entire project with the help of a creative webdesigner and passionate back-end developer by my side.
+With a creative webdesigner and a passionate back-end developer by my side I can make anything possible.

 -------------------------------------------------------------------------------